 These three benefits in particular stood out to me:

-Immune balancer and Allergy reduction: One of the most promising effects of Tinospora is as an immune-modulator.
+Immune balancer and allergy reduction: One of the most promising effects of Tinospora is as an immune-modulator.
 Numerous animal studied have shown that it can balance the immune response, making it valuable to help deal with chronic infections, neoplastic and allergic (TH2 dominant) conditions.

 Allergy rates are increasing every year, because our immune systems are becoming less and less tolerant of foreign substances.
 Tinospora has a unique ability to improve allergy symptoms.
-In one study, 71 patients with allergic rhinitis (AR) were randomly assigned to receive either placebo or 300 mg standardized Tinospora cordifolia extract (TC) 3 times per day for 8 weeks.
+In one study, 71 patients with allergic rhinitis (AR) were randomly assigned to receive either placebo or 300 mg standardized Tinospora cordifolia extract (TC) three times per day for eight weeks.
 With TC treatment 100% relief was reported from sneezing in 83% patients, in 69% from nasal discharge, in 61% from nasal obstruction and in 71% from nasal itching.
 There were also increase in total white blood cell count and decrease in the eosinophil (allergy immune cells) and neutrophil count.
 The difference between TC and placebo group was significant.
 Another human study also found there were significant improvement in the AR symptoms of sneezing, nasal obstruction, nasal discharge, pruritus, and inner nasal swelling in the TC treated group after just 15 and 30 days.

 Anti-stress: We all know how much of a negative factor stress is on our health, so the fact Tinospora has adaptogenic effects and enhances physical performance makes it such a useful botanical for almost anyone.
 One human clinical trial showed that taking Tinospora suppressed the over activation of the sympathetic nervous system, which is chronically upregulated in constant low-grade stress.